Glenorchy vacation rentals

 The best time to stay in a vacation rental in Glenorchy

 Thanks to the wide array of outdoor activities all year round, there is no bad time to secure your Glenorchy accommodation.
 The summer (December through March) is a great time to take an epic hike in the surrounding mountains, when you’ll find the warmest weather and longest days.
 Alternatively, get out on Lake Wakatipu for a boat tour, or kayak on one of the glacial-fed rivers.

 In the fall season (March through June), the temperature begins to drop and the forest turns into a sea of red, yellow, and orange.
 During the winter (June through September), the temperature plummets, and the surrounding ski fields are usually open by July.
 Spring (September through December) brings warm weather, longer days, and beautiful flowers.
 Thanks to the melting snow, this is also a great time for whitewater rafting.

 Regardless of when you visit, it’s always a smart idea to pack for rain in Glenorchy, as the area is known for its thunderstorms.
 Don’t forget sunscreen to protect yourself from New Zealand’s strong rays, and insect repellent to ward off the sand flies.
 The air can get dry in Glenorchy, so carrying a good moisturizer helps prevent chapping.

-What are the top things to do in Glenorchy?
+Top things to do in Glenorchy

 Snaking through a glacier-carved trench surrounded by snow-capped mountains, the cerulean Lake Wakatipu is New Zealand’s third-biggest lake and is fed by the Dart and Rees rivers.
 You can explore the lake on a historic steamship, by kayak, or by jet boat, or take a slightly chilly dip from one of the lake’s beaches.